senofi/documentation/docs/source/iac-jenkins.rst

 5. Include the username/password to authenticate Jenkins in AWX/Tower.
    Hence get the user first created in AWX/Tower and get that credential added in Jenkins as username/password credential type before setting this up.
-Refer to the section <??> on how to setup a Jenkins username/password credential.
+Refer to the AWX preparation section on how to setup user account.

 6. During development instance SSL is not used, however in production environment SSL should be enabled which is not documented here, refer